sgneha/letsConnect/Process followed.md

     • put id of the post
     • create a new comment
     • new comment is just an object,we are not making a collection

+    • To delete a comment we need both post id and the comment id